tryjumping/dose-response/README.md

 **cardinal directions** (up, down, left and right) and four **diagonal directions** (north-east, south-east, north-west, south-west).

-For the in-game help click on the `Help` button or press `?` (question mark) while playing.
+For in-game help click on the `Help` button or press `?` while playing.

-Whenever you see a `%` it's a food that you can pick up and use later.
+`%` represents food that you can pick up and use later.
-If you move onto it, you pick it up automatically.
+Stepping into food will pick it up automatically.

-`i` is a dose and your character uses it as soon as you step on it.
+`i` is a dose and the player consumes it when stepping on it.
 It destroys nearby monsters and expands your field of view.

-When your come down from the effect of the dose, you'll go into a withdrawal.
-Eventually, you'll lose of exhaustion.
+When coming off a dose high, you'll enter into a withdrawal state.
+In this state exhaustion starts increasing, too much exhaustion and you lose.

-You can eat food (or find another dose) to stave off the effects.
+You can eat food (or find another dose) to stave off the effects of withdrawal.

-When you have an item you can use (such as food) it will appear in your inventory in the sidebar next to a numeric key.
-You use it by pressing the key.
+When you have an item you can use it will appear in your inventory in the sidebar next to a numeric key.
+You use it by pressing the corresponding key.

-Remember:
+Quick Tips:
 * At the beginning, you can overdose very easily
 * Doses differ in purity, sometimes you come across a weak one and other times it's the bomb